 1888: The Soul of the Far East

 Canals and Life on Mars

 On September 5, 1877, the orbits of Mars and Earth brought them to a separation of just 35 million miles, a particularly close pass.
-Meanwhile, Lowell was beginning his six years as a businessman.
+Lowell at this time was beginning his six years as a businessman.

-The opposition of early September 1877 helped Asaph Hall discover Mars’s two tiny satellites Phobos and Deimos – he actually discovered them in August.
+The opposition of early September 1877 helped Asaph Hall discover Mars’ two tiny satellites Phobos and Deimos – he actually discovered them in August.

 Lowell followed Schiaparelli’s discoveries of 1877 with interest.

 In 1883, in Japan, Lowell was saddened to learn Schiaparelli was going blind.
 He had hoped Schiaparelli’s research would bring the world more news about canals and life on Mars.